Camendivil/mcb185_homework/participation.md

 	+ Attended class on Thursday
 	+ I met Alejandro on Thursday
 - Week 3
-	+ Passed Unit 0 assesment
+	+ Passed Unit 0 assessment
 	+ Caught the cold that has been going around
 	+ Lots of rest
 - Week 4